 Zwilling ★★★★ Four Star

-The Four Star (link to Amazon) is Zwilling J.A.
+The Four Star is Zwilling J.A.
 Henckels’ top-selling knife featuring a full bolster, black handle with covered rivets for a sleek look.

 Zwilling Twin Four Star II

-Similar to the Four Star, the Twin Four Star II (link to Amazon) has the same features but also includes a bolster in the butt of the handled for added weight, balance, and performance.
+Similar to the Four Star, the Twin Four Star II has the same features but also includes a bolster in the butt of the handled for added weight, balance, and performance.

 Zwilling Twin 1731

 The Twin 1731 line features a curved bolster that makes handling safe and easy while allowing you to use the entire blade.
 The handle is made out of untreated, oiled ebony wood giving it an elegant classic look.
 The Zwilling logo is engraved on the bolster for additional elegance.
 Warning: this knife is extremely expensive (Related: check out my guide to the top high-priced chef’s knives).

 I wish I could definitively recommend one brand over the other, but it is not that simple.